-we regularly act for senior gang members in civil litigation,
+we regularly act for senior gang members in civil MATTERS,

 including criminal proceeds defence